 Research on moving to Mexico fraught with pitfalls

-Like the U.S, by most all accounts Mexico is safe with the exemption of certain cities or neighborhoods.
+Like in the U.S, Mexico is safe with the exemption of certain cities or neighborhoods.
 A few of the most dangerous cities in Mexico have always been dangerous, border towns like Cuidad Juarez and Tijuana for example.
+Even in those cities, seasoned travelers know that the chances of an incident statistically is small.

 Stories about Tijuana are the stuff of legend, dating back to when some of our grandfathers were young and coming down here to raise hell.